 The system has two modes: "delegated" and "hosted".

 Under the "delegated" mode, an organization can implement its own certification authority and thus maintain its own private key for signing cryptographic material.

 The "hosted" service has been in operation since 1st January, 2011.
 Under the "hosted" mode, member organizations can perform all RPKI architecture related tasks by accessing a simple website.

 Here you will find the LACNIC RPKI System User's Manual, as well as additional reference information.

 RPKI infrastructure standardization work is carried out at the IETF (Internet Engineering Task Force).
 In its RFC 4593 document, the RPSEC (Routing Protocol Security Requirements) working group analyzed the security threats of IP routing protocols.
 This document specifically mentions the falsification of routing information.

 In 2007, the IETF created the SIDR (Secure Inter-domain Routing) working group to prepare the architecture that will allow eliminating the threats identified in RFC 4593 for inter-domain (or external) routing.
 The technology to be developed should allow incremental implementation.

-In particular, the SIDR group is documenting the use of certificates for the delegation of the right to use Internet resources.
-Its work includes specifying, among others, RPKI architecture, certification policies, profile of the certificates that will be issued, and different useful cryptographic materials.
+In particular, the SIDR group has documented the use of certificates for the delegation of the right to use Internet resources.
+Its work included specifying, among others, RPKI architecture, certification policies, profile of the certificates that will be issued, and different useful cryptographic materials.
 Before being able to issue RPKI certificates, it was necessary to define extensions to the X.509 certificates to represent IPv4 and IPv6 addresses and ASNs; these extensions are defined in RFC 3779.